 The Houston Zoo will offer all members of the U.S. military, their families and veterans 50% off regular admission tickets with valid military ID.
 Guests with a U.S. military ID can purchase up to two (2) adult and three (3) children’s tickets per day.

-From September through May, you can get FREE admission to the zoo the First Tuesday of the month, but tickets must be reserved in advance and go quickly!
+You can get FREE admission to the zoo the First Tuesday of the month, but tickets must be reserved in advance and go quickly!

 The Houston Zoo Splash Pad is open April 1 – mid October, and is FREE with your regular Zoo admission!